Showing posts with label Aubrac Plateau. Show all posts

 The Aubrac Beef’s Label Rouge

 The Bœuf Fermier d’Aubrac must meet yearly standard checks, unlike many wines that bear famous labels but were last checked one hundred or more years ago.
-For their Label Rouge IGP, (the UK PGI) the calves must be raised by their mothers until weaned and no antibiotics or growth hormones may be used.
-Every year there are organoleptic tests, where highly trained professional tasters use their very special noses and taste buds to ensure the quality never drops.
+For their Label Rouge, red label, the calves must be raised by their mothers until weaned, and no antibiotics or growth hormones may be used.
+Every year, there are organoleptic tests, where highly trained professional tasters use their very special noses and taste buds to ensure the quality of the raw and cooked beef never drops.

 Statue to the Aubrac Bulls in Laguiole.